m910/Java-Excercise/README.md

 7.GuessingTheNumber Is done.
 8.Sorting the number based on non-increasing order is done.
 9.Repeating a string based on input is done.
+10.Adding of the inegers of the array is done.